(Amazon UK link) |

 Interspersed with the main plots there are several short stories, written in italics, which refer to some of the ‘lost things’ with explanations about why they were lost.
 It’s not clear until much later in the book whether these are intended to be the ‘real’ reasons the items were lost, or some of Anthony’s short stories.

-There are gentle love stories in this book: one tragically cut short, one that is entirely one-sided, and one which is eventually fulfilled.
+There are low-key love stories in this book: one tragically cut short, one that is entirely one-sided, and one which is eventually fulfilled.
 There are a couple of threads about growing old, and living with dementia.
 There is even a ghost, or at least a searching spirit, related to one of the love stories.
 But underlying everything there is friendship, warmth and encouragement.

 This gentle kind of novel is not everyone’s ‘lovely cup of tea’ (as Sunshine would put it) but I enjoyed it very much.
 When I was about two-thirds of the way through I could barely put it down - and then was sorry when it ended.
-Perhaps the conclusion is a tad too well-organised for reality - but then the whole ghost story lifts it somewhat out of reality anyway, even though it’s very pragmatically done.
+Perhaps the conclusion is a tad too well-organised for reality.
+But then, the whole ghost story lifts it somewhat out of reality anyway, even though it’s very pragmatically done.

 Highly recommended.